soonkienyuan/my-portfolio/content/_index.md

 I build the Architectural Logic that powers modern Data Platforms and the Analytical Mechanics that turn raw signals into insight.
 From On-Prem foundations to Cloud-scale solutions, I design end-to-end systems with the precision of a master circuit. -->

 <div style="text-align: left;">
-<h3 style="">Designing data systems with architectural logic and analytical mechanics.</h3>

-What this site is
+### What this site is

-REDSTONETICS is a personal portfolio and knowledge space focused on the design and implementation of modern data platforms.
+Redstonetics is a personal portfolio and knowledge space focused on how data systems are designed, built, and connected.

-The work here explores how data systems are structured, automated, and connected — from ingestion to analytics — with an emphasis on clarity, scalability, and intentional design.
+The work here explores how different layers of a system fit together, from infrastructure and platforms to automation and analytics.

+This site also serves as a personal lab: a place to experiment, document ideas, and turn learning into working systems.

+It also acts as a personal workbench to combat procrastination — helping me turn learning into projects and build momentum through public, incremental progress!

-What you’ll find
+### What you’ll find

-Use Cases & Solutions
-Practical scenarios and real-world implementations

-Cloud Architecture
+1. **My Work**
+   - **Use Cases**: practical ideas translated into real implementations
-System design, platform decisions, and architectural trade-offs
+   - **Cloud Architecture**: System Design, Platform Decision, TOGAF and architectural trade-offs

-Projects
-End-to-end builds, experiments, and working systems

-Blog & Tutorials
+2. **Projects** : Personal interests and self-driven work, embracing open source to build meaningful projects.

-Concepts, patterns, and lessons learned along the way
+3. **Writing**: Notes, tutorials, concepts, patterns, and lessons learned along the way

+4. **Book** :Personal reading and takeaways — ideas, stories, and lessons that inspire me.
+5. **Categories** : Organized topics to help you explore my work and interests
+6. **Tags** : Keywords for quick navigation and reference
+7. **Me** : My background, professional journey, experience, expertise, and key projects

-Philosophy
+### Philosophy

-Data platforms should behave like well-designed machines: clear structure, predictable flow, and purposeful connections.
+Redstonetics is guided by a simple belief:

+>[!quote]
+>**Systems and architecture exist to serve users, not to add complexity, and should remain understandable and maintainable**

+Architecture is not about chasing trends or drawing perfect diagrams — it’s about reliability, clarity, and working within real constraints: people, cost, complexity, and failure.

+I also believe:
+>[!quote]+
+>**Systems evolve over time, and architectural patterns should be applied intentionally.
+Microservices and distributed designs are powerful tools, but they make sense only when scale, team structure, or operational needs truly require them — not simply by choice or trend.**

+Some of the most dependable/monolith systems in the world favor stability over novelty:

+- Banks continue to rely on COBOL-based cores.
+- GitHub, Stack Overflow, and Shopify still run largely as a monolith.
+- Airbnb evolved gradually from a monolith, adopted more service-oriented designs as they grew.

+These examples illustrate a simple principle: build what works, observe how it behaves, and evolve intentionally.

+This site reflects that mindset: **building things, breaking them**, and **documenting what actually works**.
 </div>